uploadcare/file-uploader/README.md

 ## 📦 What’s in the box?

-- [File uploader solutions](/solutions/file-uploader/) - file uploader implementations for the most frequent use cases.
+- [File uploader solutions](/solutions/file-uploader/) — file uploader implementations for the most frequent use cases.
-- [Blocks to build your own custom solutions](/blocks/) - build your own integration solutions with simple HTML and CSS.
+- [Blocks to build your own custom solutions](/blocks/) — build your own integration solutions with simple HTML and CSS.
 - [Adaptive image solution](/solutions/adaptive-image/): all you need to distribute your web images efficiently.
 - [Cloud image editing solution](/solutions/cloud-image-editor/): tune your pictures on the fly.
-- Web components for media content representation: audio, video, image galleries, etc.
+- Web components for media content representation: audio, video, image galleries, etc
-- etc.
+- etc

 ## ⚙️ Installation and start